Trade Stock Indices

 • 50.0 %

-38.2% and 50.0% Levels are the most used and most of the time this is where the pull back will reach.
-With 38.2% being the most popular & most widely used.
+38.2% and 50.0% Levels are the most used and most of the time this is where the pull back will get to.
+With 38.2% being the most popular/liked & most widely used.

 61.8% is also oftenly used to set stops for trades opened using this strategy.

-This tool will be drawn in the direction of the trend as described in the example below.
+This tool will be drawn in direction of the market price trend as described in the exemplification laid-out below.

 How to Draw on an Upward Bullish Market

-In the diagram below the stock indices trading price is moving up between 1 and 2 then after 2 it retraces down to 50.0% pull back area then it continues moving up in the original upward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Upward).
+In the diagram below the stock trading price is moving up between 1 and 2 then after 2 it retraces downward to 50.00% pull-back area then it continues heading up in the original and initial upwards trend.
+Notice that this trading indicator is drawn and plotted from point 1 to point 2 in the direction of the trend (Upward).

-Because we know that this is just a pull-back based on our using this indicator, we put a buy order just between the levels 38.2% and 50.0% and our stop loss just below 61.80% pull back mark.
-If you had put a buy at this point in the trade examples explained below you would have made a lot of pips.
+Because we know that this is just a retracement based on strategy of using this technical indicator, we put a buy order just between the levels 38.2% & 50.0% and our stoploss just below 61.80% pull-back mark.
+If you had put buy at this point in the trade illustrations presented below you would have made a lot of pips.

-Once the trade hit the 50.0 % level, this zone provided a lot of support for the indices trading price, & afterward the stock indices trading market then resumed the original up indices trend & continued to move upward.
+Once the trade transaction hit the 50.0 % level, this zone provided a lot of support for the price, & afterwards the stock trading market then resumed the original up trend & continued to move upwards.

-23.6% provides minimum support & isn't an ideal place to place an order.
+23.6% provides minimum support & isn't an ideal place which to place an order.

-38.2 % provides some support but stock indices trading price in this example continued to retrace up to the 50% zone.
+38.2 % provides some support but stock trading price in this example continued to retrace up to the 50 % zone.

-50.00% provides a lot of support & in this example, this was the ideal place to place a buy order.
+50.00% provides a lot of support & in this example, this was the ideal point to set a buy order.

-For this example, the pull back reached the 50.00% pull back area, but most of the time the stock indices trading market will retrace up to 38.2 % and therefore most of the time traders set their buy limit orders at the 38.2 % level, while at the same time placing a stop just below 61.8 %.
+For this example, the pull back reached the 50.00 % retracement area, but most of the time the stock trading market will retrace up to 38.2 % and hence most of the times traders set their buy limit orders at the 38.2 % level, while at the same time placing and setting a stop loss just below 61.8 %.

 How to Draw on a Downward Bearish Market

-In the diagram below the stock indices trading market is moving down between 1 and 2, then after 2 it retraces up to 38.2% retracement then it continues moving down in the original downward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Downward).
+In the diagram below the stock trading market is moving down between 1 and 2, then after 2 it retraces upto 38.20 % retracement then it continues moving down in the original and initial downward trend.
+Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Downwards).

-Because we know this is just a pull back we put a sell order at 38.20% level and a stop loss just above 61.80%.
+Because we know this is just a retracement we put a sell order at 38.20% level and a stop loss order just above 61.80%.

-If you had put sell order at the 38.20% level as displayed on the trade below you would have made a lot of pips afterwards.
-In this trade the retracement reached 38.2% point and did not get to 50.00% mark.
-From experience it is always good to use 38.20% because most times the pull-back doesn't always get to 50.0% mark.
+If you had put sell order at the 38.20% level such as displayed on the trade transaction below you would have made a lot of pips afterwards.
+In this trade the retracement reached 38.2% point and didn't get to 50.00% mark.
+From experience it is always good to use 38.20% because most of the times the pull back doesn't always get to 50.0% mark.

-This zone provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit order as the stock indices trading market quickly moved down after hitting this level.
+This level provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit order as the stock trading market quickly headed down after hitting this level.